 Jail Sentence:

 A first DUI offense is a misdemeanor.
 In Georgia, the sentence for a first DUI is anywhere from 10 days to 12 months in jail, but these sentences are usually suspended.
 This means that you may not have to go to jail, but you will be placed on probation for at least 12 months.
 In Georgia, there is a mandatory 24 hrs. that must be served in jail for DUI per se cases, but offenders are usually given credit for time served on the 24 hrs.
-It’s important that you find a Georgia DUI lawyer that is familiar with your specific court so that you are prepared for the consequences that come with a DUI conviction.
+It’s important that you find a Georgia DUI lawyer who is familiar with your specific court so that you are prepared for the consequences that come with a DUI conviction.

 License Suspension: